-If during your journey through Tuscany you’d like to combine a bit of workout with a delicious Chianti wine-tasting, then you will surely love to ride there on a single-day cyling from Florence to Siena.
+If during your journey through Tuscany you’d like to combine a bit of workout with a delicious Chianti wine-tasting, then you will surely love to ride there on single-day cycling from Florence to Siena.

 By joining a single day touring from Florence to Siena by bike you will enjoy a fun adventure, with Siena as your final treat.

-Having taking our breath and various sips of wine too, our bike trip form Florence to Siena continues.
-We hit the road again, breeze in our face, down until our second checkpoint: the Fattoria di Lornano cantine.
+Having taken our breath and various sips of wine too, our bike trip from Florence to Siena continues.
+We hit the road again, a breeze in our face, down until our second checkpoint: the Fattoria di Lornano cantine.
 Here we enjoy the guide of Angioletta, a member of the winery, herself explaining the history of such a traditional family business which digs back centuries.
-Angioletta gives us an insight on the traits that are required to obtain Chianti denomination and its world famous rooster trademark, recalling the image of a Chianti-typical black rooster, such as the living one we previously encountered on the streets of San Donato!
+Angioletta gives us an insight on the traits that are required to obtain Chianti denomination and its world-famous rooster trademark, recalling the image of a Chianti-typical black rooster, such as the living one we previously encountered on the streets of San Donato!

 Now, after developing some more background knowledge and testing hands-on the difference between these wines and other local or imported wines, it’s time to get back to cycling.

-Finally we find here some time to rest, eat, restore ourselves, visit the city centre and then reunite and hop back on the van.
+Finally, we find here some time to rest, eat, restore ourselves, visit the city center and then reunite and hop back on the van.
 Driving on the way back to Florence, we’ve got more time to enjoy the various other beauties of the Chianti area, recall today’s journey, or even – quite legitimately – take a nap.